 Prepaid Energy Costs - The Texas Municipal Power Agency's ("TMPA") rates for the purchase of electricity billed to the City Electric System are designed to cover TMPA's annual system costs including debt service costs.
 As further discussed in Note 10 - Texas Municipal Power Agency, during the fiscal year ended September 30, 2010, the City Electric System, along with other TMPA member cities, issued debt in their own names to refund a portion of TMPA debt and to finance certain capital improvements of TMPA.
 Such amounts have been accounted for as a prepayment of future energy costs on the Statements of Net Position and are amortized through 2019, the life of the associated debt.
 Additionally, as discussed in Note 12 - Commitments and Contingencies, in 2007, BTU entered into a purchase power agreement with a subsidiary of Shell Energy North America (U.S.), L.P.
 As a part of the agreement, BTU prepaid \$14,000,000 of generation capacity costs.
 The prepayment is being amortized over the life of the agreement which extends through December 31, 2017.
-The amortization of prepaid energy costs is reported on the Statements of Revenues, Expenses and Changes in Net Position in depreciation and amortization and totaled \$8,300,717 for each of the fiscal years ended September 30, 2013 and 2012.
+The amortization of prepaid energy costs is reported on the Statements of Revenues, Expenses and Changes in Net Position in depreciation and amortization and totaled \$8,300,717 for each of the fiscal years ended September 30, 2014 and 2013.

 Capital Assets - Capital assets are stated at historical cost.
 Also, to the extent the construction is performed by the City Electric System, the cost includes payroll and related costs and certain general and administrative expenses.
+Assets constructed utilizing funds collected from customers and developers as contributions of aid in construction (AIC) are also capitalized.
 Interest is not capitalized in these accounts because interest is recovered concurrently in the utility rate structure.
 Maintenance, repairs and minor renewals and replacements are charged to operating expense, while major property replacements are capitalized.
 Except for certain assets that may become impaired, the cost of depreciable plant retired, plus removal cost and less salvage, is charged to accumulated depreciation.
 Per the financial reporting requirements of GASB Statement No. 42, Accounting for Financial Reporting for Impairment of Capital Assets and for Insurance Recoveries, any losses associated with capital asset impairments will be charged to operations, not accumulated depreciation.
 Depreciation is recorded on a straight-line basis over estimated service lives ranging from 5 to 40 years.